-Perhaps even more expecting based on the historical hydrology phenomenon, the abnormal rainfall can be occurred at the end June 2020, which can contribute to the flow in the Mekong River.
+It is expected the above-normal rainfall can be occurred at from July and August 2020, which can contribute to the increased flow of the Mekong River.

 According to the Asian Specialized Meteorological Centre (ASMC), from July to August 2020, there will increase chance of above-normal rainfall in the Mekong-sub region.
 Although the Dry Season 2020 is finished, but still the scattered hotspots were detected in Cambodia and Thailand, and isolated ones were also detected in Myanmar, Lao PDR and southern Viet Nam in June 2020.